dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + "Success isn't a result of spontaneous combustion.
 You must set yourself on fire." - Arnold H. Glasow

 + "Expectation deserves to override reality"

++ "Not all those who wander are lost." - Tolkien

 + The smartness is initially about off trends, then about tradeoffs.